-I was introduced to the art of Sister Mary Corita by my sister, Julianne Viani Amundson.
-My sister attended both Immaculate Heart High School and Immaculate Heart College where she served as Student Body President.
-Although not an art major, she and most students enrolled in an intro-level course most likely influenced by Corita and taught by one of her staff since she was very busy holding down the role of Dept. Chair as well as producing volumes of her own art.
+I was introduced to the art of Sister Mary Corita by my late sister, Julianne Viani Amundson.
+She attended both Immaculate Heart High School and Immaculate Heart College in the late 60’s, and served as Student Body President.
+While not an art major, she and most students enrolled in a popular intro-level art course heavily influenced by Corita.
+Corita was very busy holding down the role of Dept. Chair while simultaneously producing volumes of her own art.
 Julianne owned a number of Corita’s earlier prints and inspired me to purchase some of my own in the early 70’s.
 Below are the original Corita prints in our collection.

 THE CIRCUS (damn everything but)

 The performances will take place in a commodious marquee, fitted up in the most improved style entirely new and lighted with portable gas.

 Z – Do Your Thing (1968 – 23″ x 23″) But Do Your Think and I Shall Know You (Ralph Waldo) Emerson Emerson Barnum’s Gallery of Wonders No.14 The wonderful albino family from Madagascar.
 Rudolph Lucasie, wife and child: who have recently arrived from hamburg in the steamer Hammonica.
 They have pure white skin, silken white hair and pink eyes, though born of perfectly black parents.
 The greatest wonders of the world.
 Lithog. by Currier & Ives.
 Barnum’s museum, 152 Nassau St. New York.

 There is only one man in the world and his name is all men.
 There is only one woman in the world and her name is all women.
 There is only one child in the world and the child’s name is all children.
 Carl Sandburg